Are you someone who is one paycheck, one customer, or one gig from broke?

 I thought 6 years ago, that it would be super cool to save for second hand BMW 3 in M-Paket edition.
 Today I still see it as a nice car, but I don’t value buying it anymore.

 The next fallacy is to trust financial advisors with your retirement money and rely purely on capital markets and pension funds.

 First, they charge you an abnormal amount of fees for almost no added value.

 Second, you are not in control of markets, government, or central banks.

 With a glimpse of a second, the next economic crisis comes and your portfolio value is cut by half.

-Or worse government decides to devalue the national currency and suddenly bread costs twice as much.
+Or worse the government decides to devalue the national currency and suddenly bread costs twice as much.

 Long story short never let anyone manage your savings.
-It’s always better to do it yourselves.
+It’s always better to do it yourself.

 So is there a better way to manage your cash?
 Gimme solution already!

 Let me introduce you 2 ultimate data-driven scientific methods for cash management, that will help you maximize…

 A) Liquidity a.k.a. keeping just enough cash so you don’t spend much on transaction costs.